dhairyas87/namaste-react/README.md

 parcel with the help of Browsers list is used to configure all the browsers provided/

 //browserslist.dev is the website it would give the list of the browsers along with its version

+#JSX React (T JSX is a syntax extension for JavaScript that lets you write HTML-like markup inside a JavaScript file. )